Wind-River/vxworks7-ros2-build/README.md

 ## Native ROS 2 compilation

-Native ROS 2 is used mostly for the fast prototyping during the ROS 2 development.
+Native ROS 2 is used mostly for fast prototyping during ROS 2 development.
 Use the same docker image for that.

 ```bash
 $ cd vxworks7-ros2-build